freedomofpress/encryption-works/encryption_works.md

 Some countries, such as [China](https://blog.torproject.org/blog/torprojectorg-blocked-gfw-china-sooner-or-later) and [Iran](https://blog.torproject.org/blog/iran-blocks-tor-tor-releases-same-day-fix) are able to block Tor because, by design, Tor exit nodes are public.
 It's possible to get around this by using what are known as [bridges](https://bridges.torproject.org/)—unlisted relays which may be less likely to be blocked by ISPs and/or governments.

-When Snowden [was answering questions on Guardian's website](http://www.guardian.co.uk/world/2013/jun/17/edward-snowden-nsa-files-whistleblower) from a "secure Internet connection", he was probably routing his traffic through the Tor network.
+When Snowden [was answering questions on the Guardian's website](http://www.guardian.co.uk/world/2013/jun/17/edward-snowden-nsa-files-whistleblower) from a "secure Internet connection", he was probably routing his traffic through the Tor network.
 He may have also been using a [bridge](https://bridges.torproject.org/) to connect to the Tor network to make the fact that he was using Tor from his IP address less obvious to eavesdroppers.

 ### Browsing Habits